arthurhauck/gitex/articles/country_review.md

 ![cover_art](articles/album_cover.jpg)

-Let's go back in time, traveling on the back of a horse in dusty old towns with crowded saloons and peaceful streets.
-Can you here the wind blowing between the cactus?
+Let's go back in time, travelling on the back of a horse in dusty old towns with crowded saloons and peaceful streets.
+Can you hear the wind blowing between the cactus?